GeoBosh/Rdpack/README.md

 #' \insertRef{R}{bibtex}
 ```

-The first line above inserts the reference labeled 'Rpack:bibtex' in Rdpack's
+The first line above inserts the reference with key 'Rpack:bibtex' in Rdpack's
 REFERENCES.bib.
 The second line inserts the reference labeled 'R' in file
 REFERENCES.bib from package `bibtex'.

+The example above demonstrates that references from other packages can be
+inserted (in this case "bibtex"), as well.
+This is strongly discouraged for released
+versions but is convenient during development.
+One relatively safe use is when the
+other package is also yours - this allows authors of multiple packages to not
+copy the same refences to each of their own packages.

 For further details see the vignette at
 [Inserting_bibtex_references](https://cran.r-project.org/package=Rdpack),